-In a perfect world, your library budget would provide you with the funding you need to make the updates your library and your community deserve.
-But in reality, library budgets, staff and resources are often stretched thin, forcing you to seek other funding sources for your projects.
+In a perfect world, your budget would provide you with the funding you need to make the updates your library and classrooms deserve.
+But in reality, school and library budgets, staff, and resources are often stretched thin, forcing you to seek other funding sources for your projects.

 The good news is there are funds available in the form of grants.
 If you’ve never written a grant before, it may seem like a daunting task.
-But I’m here to tell you that you—yes, you—can write a winning grant proposal and get the dollars your library deserves to fund your projects.
+But I’m here to tell you that you — yes, you — can write a winning grant proposal and get the dollars your community deserves to fund your projects.

 It’s easy to think of all types of excuses for not going after grants, but guess what?
 I’m going to show you ways to work your way out of all those excuses!
 Start with the following tips, and view my complete webinar on the topic, Anyone Can Write a Grant.